krystianbajno/credsdefault-search/README.md

 5. Dissemination and Sharing
 6. Feedback and Continuous Improvement

-### Data is collected from many sources.
+### Data Collection from Multiple Sources
-Sources include PDF files, GitHub repositories, CSV files, ZIP files, websites.
-The collector is gathering intel in the internet.
-The data is being serialized and saved in .json form in case the collection stops.
+Data is gathered from a variety of sources, including PDF files, GitHub repositories, CSV files, ZIP files, and websites.
+The data collector retrieves this information from the internet, serializes it, and saves it in .json format to ensure preservation in case the collection process is interrupted.

-### The collected data is processed.
+### Data Processing
-Each collector has it's own processor.
-Processors process Intel collected by the collectors and save the extracted Credentials in order to provide actionable data.
+Each data collector has an associated processor.
+These processors analyze the information gathered by the collectors and extract relevant credentials.

-### After processing, postprocessing occurs.
-The postprocessors load processed credentials, sort them, and remove duplicates.

-### Result is saved in output.json.
+### Post-Processing
+After the initial processing, post-processors further refine the data by loading the extracted credentials, sorting them, and removing any duplicates.

+### Saving the results
-The result is saved in an output JSON (`output.json`) file.
+The final processed data is saved in a JSON file (`output.json`).

-### The result is being hosted in releases
+### Hosting the results
-The result file is saved as a `Release` in repository to be used by other tools.
+The resulting file is made available as a `Release` in the repository, allowing it to be used by other tools.